equinor/procosys_scaffold/README.md

 In repo it is made an AggregateRoot called Equinor.ProCoSys.PCS5.Domain.AggregateModels.FooAggregate.Foo.
 This can typical be a domain object in ProCoSys.
 Sample: Punch.
 * Rename classes, interfaces, variables containing Foo or foo to something suitable.

-After all renaming completed, there should not exists any phrases as foo or pcs5 (case insensitive).
+After all renaming completed, there should not exists any phrases as foo or pcs5 in any file in solution.
+(Tip: Search case insensitive in all files (*.*) for foo and pcs5.)

 * Create a new migration for database by:
  1) Remove files under Equinor.ProCoSys.PCS5.Infrastructure/Migrations (Typical some .cs-files with dates as 20230316075815_InitialSetup.cs + *ContextModelSnapshot.cs)
  2) Open Package Manager Console and add new migration with command: add-migration InitialSetup

 With correct connectionstring in appsettings.json or user sercret file, pointing to an existing database, the solution should now be able to run and test in swagger.

+# Test the solution
+NB 1!
+When testing Foo endpoints, these are secured with fictive permissions as FOO/READ etc.
+As a result, all users will get 401 Access denied on these since these permissions can't be given as-is.
+To test endpoints without needing permissions, remove [Authorize(Roles = *** from Equinor.ProCoSys.PCS5.WebApi.Controllers.Foo.FoosController.
+NB 2!
+Without the Authorize-attribute will cause some negative integration tests in Equinor.ProCoSys.PCS5.WebApi.IntegrationTests.Foos.FoosControllerNegativeTests to fail since some tests expect HttpStatusCode.Forbidden)